benhowell/benhowell.github.com/_drafts/your-financial-history-your-business.md

 ---
 layout: post
 title: "Your financial history.
-Your business"
+Your business."
 description: "Your financial history.
 Your business"
 tagline: "people"
 category: people